Gjacquenot/von-karman/docs/README.md

 ## Results

-The following is an example of the evolution of the Von Kármán vortex street, with a circle as obstacle and a Reynolds number of 500.
+The following is an example of the evolution of the Von Kármán vortex street, with different objects and Reynolds numbers.
+We plot the vorticity field in order to visualize more clearly the formation of the vortices.

 <!-- add video in data/videos/circle_Re=500.0.mp4 -->